 The RV Act requires the village manager to convene an annual meeting of residents.
 The village owner is required to present an annual report, which must be audited unless (at the annual general meeting held in the preceding year) the residents voted by special resolution to dispense with the auditing requirements.

 Disputes between residents, or between residents and village owners or managers, are to be dealt with by mediation.
-Consumer Affairs Victoria is the first point of contact for residents (CAV’s contact details are at the end of this chapter).
+Consumer Affairs Victoria is the first point of contact for residents (for CAV’s contact details, see “Contacts”).

 Village managers are required to set up a dispute resolution and complaints handling system to deal with disputes between residents and complaints against the operator.